Welcome to the

 It may be significant that its decline corresponds with the worsening condition of the River Wye, the waters of which have, for centuries, flooded the meadow in which the tree grows but which recently have been polluted by excessive agricultural runoff and sewage discharges.

-An article available HERE, illustrated by numerous photographs, describes the tree through history and discusses its decline and the possible causes.
+An article publishd in Arb News is available HERE: illustrated by numerous photographs, it describes the tree through history and discusses its decline and the possible causes.

 Photos Brian Jones & Jerry Ross